Moment of silence: In United States schools

 However, critics often view the moment of silence as publicly endorsing prayer "in disguise".
 This issue has been especially raised by atheist groups and advocates, who argue that no non-religious purpose is served by designating an official moment of silence.
 Moments of silence point to the tension in the U.S. Constitution and society between accommodation and endorsement.
 Accommodation of religion is to ensure an environment where a person or student can practice their religion.
 A question with "moments of silence" laws is whether accommodation was already achieved by the fact that a student can pray or meditate on his/her own without an official moment of silence.
 Barry Lynn of Americans United for Separation of Church and State said, on a "moment of silence" case, "Students were already allowed to pray, meditate, or reflect under the statute before it was amended.
 The addition of the word 'pray' where it wasn't needed clearly shows that legislators intended to promote religion, and that's not their job."
 Courts have stated on these moments of silence cases that a secular purpose is necessary and according to Wallace v.
 Jaffree, a "statute must be invalidated if it is entirely motivated by a purpose to advance religion."

 Although since 1976 the state Virginia law permitted school districts to implement 60 seconds of silence at the start of each school day, in 1985, the U.S. Supreme Court ruled that an Alabama "moment of silence or voluntary prayer" law was unconstitutional, in the case Wallace v.
 Jaffree.
 In April 2000, a new law came into being; requiring all Virginian public school students to observe a moment of silence.
-Also, in 2005, a law was passed in Indiana requiring all public schools to give students a chance to say the pledge of allegiance and observe a moment of silence every day.
-In October 2007, Illinois enacted legislation to require public schools to provide students with a moment of silence at the start of the school day, a statute that is currently being challenged in Illinois state courts.
+Also, in 2005, a law was passed in Indiana requiring all public schools to give students a chance to say the Pledge of Allegiance and observe a moment of silence every day.
+In October 2007, Illinois enacted legislation to require public schools to provide students with a moment of silence at the start of the school day, a statute that was challenged in Illinois state courts.
 According to the National Conference of State Legislatures, Alabama, Georgia, Louisiana, Massachusetts, Nevada, New Hampshire, Oklahoma, Rhode Island, South Carolina, Tennessee, Texas, and Virginia also require such moments of quiet in the classroom.
 In more than 20 other states, teachers are allowed to decide whether they want such a classroom time-out.